hliejun/autocompaste-html/README.md

 **DO NOT** modify the names of the files as the file names are hardcoded in each page for navigation purposes.

+#### ExperimentParser.js
+ExperimentParser is responsible for generating trials based on the setup configuration details provided in `experiment.html`.
+It also performs random selection of stimuli from given set of articles, based on the corpus level and the granularity:

+- `getRandomPhrase(sourceText)`

+  **Returns:**
+  - `randomPhrase`: A subset of a random chosen sentence in the provided article text, consisting minimally 2 words.

+- `getRandomSentence(sourceText)`

+  **Returns:**
+  - `randomSentence`: A random sentence delimited by an ending punctuation (?, !, ., etc.).

+- `getRandomParagraph(sourceText)`

+  **Returns:**
+  - `randomParagraph`: A random paragraph delimited by a new line return carriage.

+- `getStimuli(textSource, granularity, articles)`

+  **Returns:**
+  - `stimuli`: A randomly chosen stimuli from a class of articles (based on corpus level), of the specified granularity.

 #### ACPToolKit.js

 Every page includes the library `ACPToolKit.js`, which provides some common utility functions that you will need for the experiment. `ACPToolKit.js` exposes the global variable `ACPToolKit` and has the following public functions: